-Subaru recalls nearly 400K vehicles to fix stalling problems
+Subaru recalls 640K vehicles globally for stalling problems

 Dealers will replace the springs.
 Toyota and Subaru jointly designed the FR-S sports car.

-In both recalls, owners will be notified starting this month.
+In both recalls, owners will be notified starting in December, Subaru said.
 In the fuel indicator recall, dealers will reprogram the software.
 If reprogramming tools aren’t ready, owners will be notified by letter again when they are.
 In the valve springs recall, if parts aren’t ready, owners will be notified a second time of when they should take vehicles in for repairs.

-Government documents don’t list any crashes or injuries caused by either problem.
-Messages were left Thursday seeking comment from Subaru.
+Subaru says it has no reports of crashes or injuries due to either problem.